-We all know how awesome cruising is (why else would you be here in the first place) but do you ever get the urge to break away from the organised shore excursions and tour groups and just do your own thing?
+We all know how fantastic cruising is (why else would you be here in the first place), but do you ever get the urge to break away from the organised shore excursions and tour groups and just do your own thing?

 If you’re going to experience life like a local the first thing you need to do is escape the organised tours.
 They’re great for getting a taste of the port you’re in or for seeing big famous landmarks and monuments but you’re only ever going to see the real port once you’ve struck off on your own.

 Step just outside of the dock gates of the port you’re in and we guarantee there’ll be dozens of taxi’s waiting for you.

 Just jump in and ask the taxi driver to surprise you with a tour… see where you end up.

 The best things in life are always unexpected.
 Don’t arrive anywhere with a plan or an agenda, just head out on your own and see what happens